BESL Pro Season 5

 Removing one (1) player and adding one (1) player in his/her place constitutes one (1) roster change.

-If a Team has used all three (3) of their roster changes for the season, they can still change their roster, but for every roster change they make, they are going to be penalized with one (1) major penalty point.
+Once a Team has used all of its roster changes for the given stage of the competition, they can still make an emergency roster change, but for every roster change they make, they are going to be penalized with one (1) major penalty point.
+Additionally, emergency roster change restricts Teams from bringing in Players from Teams that have been already eliminated from the competition.

 If one of the Team’s original members is unable to participate in a League game, a substitute player can be used.